valdolab/metaheuristic/README.md

 # Metaheuristic
 Here I spread projects related to metaheuristics algorithms.
-Starting with the introduction to Genetic algorithms
+Starting with the introduction to Genetic algorithms. // All the content is in Spanish